 The largest city in Brazil is also the largest in the southern hemisphere and in the Americas.

 São Paulo is the main economic center of South America.
-From all multinationals present in Brazil, the headquarters of about 63% of them are in the city, which is also responsible for over 30% of the Brazilian GDP.
+Of all multinationals present in Brazil, the headquarters of about 63% of them are in the city, which is also responsible for over 30% of the Brazilian GDP.

 Rio de Janeiro – 6,72 million

 Known as the Marvelous City, Rio de Janeiro is the leading international tourist destination in Brazil, Latin America, and the southern hemisphere.